freywaid/dotted/README.md

 #### Remove via pattern

 Similar to update, all patterns that match will be removed.
-If you provide a value as well, only those matched that also match value will be removed
+If you provide a value as well, only the matched patterns that also match the value will be removed.

 ### Match

 Use to match a dotted-style pattern to a field.
 Partial matching is on by default.
+You can match via wildcard OR via regex.
+Here's a regex example:

     >>> import dotted
     >>> dotted.match('/a.+/', 'abced.b')
     'abced.b'
     >>> dotted.match('/a.+/', 'abced.b', partial=False)

+With the `groups=True` parameter, you'll see how it was matched:

+    >>> import dotted
+    >>> match('hello.*', 'hello.there.bye', groups=True)
+    ('hello.there.bye', ('hello', 'there.bye'))

+In the above example, `hello` matched to `hello` and `*` matched to `there.bye` (partial matching is enabled by default).

 ### Expand